pemn/pycds/README.md

 ### Installation
 Manually download all files.
 Edit the `dataverse_settings.json` file with your organization specific parameters.
+A Azure App Id is required.
+Create one in azure portal if needed.
 ### Usage
 Instantiate the client and call the authenticate function:
 ```